cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 group/curve that is being used.
 Resampling can be achieved by increasing the value of the iterator that is used in the info field of the PRNG input.

-# Elliptic Curve Group and Hash Function Instantiations {#ecinstantiation}
+# Supported ciphersuites {#ciphersuites}

 This section specifies supported ECVOPRF group and hash function instantiations.
-We focus on the instantiations of the VOPRF in the elliptic curve setting for now.
-Eventually, we would like to provide instantiations based on curves over non-prime-order base fields.
+We only provide ciphersuites in the EC setting as these provide the most efficient way of instantiating the VOPRF.

 ECVOPRF-P256-HKDF-SHA256:

-- G: P-256
+- GG: P-256
 - H_1: Simplified SWU encoding {{I-D.irtf-cfrg-hash-to-curve}}
 - H_2: SHA256
 - H_3: SHA256